Venture-Coding/Linkedin_Learning/Web_Scraping/ScrapeAway.md

 - 4. Easy to Implement
 Once a website scraping service starts collecting data, you can rest assured that you are getting data from not just a single page but from the whole domain.
 With a one time investment, it can have a high volume of data.

+Cons :
+- 1. Data Analysis of Data Retrieved through Scraping the Web.
+To analyze the retrieved data, it needs to be treated first.
+This often becomes a time-consuming work.

+- 2. Difficult to Analyze
+For those who are not much tech-savvy and aren’t an expert, web scrapers can be confusing.
+Even though it’s not a major issue.

+- 3. Speed and Protection Policies
+Most of the web scraping services are slower than API calls.
+Many websites don’t allow screen scraping.
+It is a huge challenge to Web Scraping.
+Also, if any code of the target website gets changed, web scrapers stops capture the data.